Awakening the Creative Spirit Within

 While the saying is an old one, it is also true, that the artists’ occasional visible mistakes make their artwork their own.
 Showcasing your unrestricted creations, especially for the artists who were willing to open the pages of their books, is tantamount to opening up your soul for all to see.
 No matter what your style, I can guarantee you’ll share one thing with all of the professionals and amateurs alike here: for the rest of your life, your sketchbook or journal will be one of the most important things.
 After all, it is your heart and soul on that pages.

 This drawing sketchbook workshop is set up so the participant can have the space and freedom to experiment and allow the inner knowing artist to come forth.
-We will travel throughout the countryside to capture the essence and beauty of Tuscany, Italy using multi media from watercolor, ink, graphite, colored pencils and more.
+We will travel throughout the countryside to capture the essence and beauty of this magical region using multi media from watercolor, ink, graphite, colored pencils and more.
 Each page will be a recorded slice of time spent in Tuscany.